BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/charge_point.md

 `switch.octopus_energy_charge_point_{{CHARGE_POINT_ID}}_boost_switch`

 This can be used to start or stop a boost charge.
 Turning this on starts a boost charge for a fixed 1 hour duration; see the [boost end time](#boost-end-time) sensor for exactly when it'll finish.

+!!! info

+    If you require boost to be on for a different amount of time, then you can use the [available service](../services.md#octopus_energyboost_charge_point).

+## Services

+There are some services available relating to these entities that you might find useful.
+They can be found in the [services docs](../services.md#charge-point).